Emerson Street Branch YMCA

 As the country entered a deep economic depression in the 1930s, the Emerson Street Y provided free memberships to men who were suddenly unemployed, gave free lodgings to 650 men, and, along with the Grove Street Branch, provided counseling sessions for boys, men, and families.
 In 1942, the Grove Street and Emerson Street YMCAs served the armed forces as USO Centers, offering free Y memberships for discharged service men and women.
 In 1951, the Mary E. Johnson Day Nursery, a child care center for children of working parents, moved from its former location at a local church to the Emerson Street YMCA.

 In 1956, Evanston YMCA established an interracial committee to discuss plans for desegregation of the Y’s facilities.
 In 1963, the Grove Street Branch YMCA integrated its facilities following the Y-USA’s desegregation efforts across the country.
-The merge symbolized an end to segregation within the Y facilities, but also led to the eventual closing of the Emerson Street Branch Y in 1969, which left a sense of profound loss for Black people in Evanston who built a deep sense of community at the Emerson Street YMCA.
+While this merge symbolized an end to formal segregation within the Y, it also led to the eventual closing of the Emerson Street Branch Y in 1969, which left a sense of profound loss for Black people in Evanston who built a deep sense of community at Emerson Street.
 The beloved building was eventually sold and then demolished in 1980.

 An Unforgettable Legacy